Creamy Tomato Tortellini Soup

 - 1/2-1 cup water, as needed

-- 8 Borden® Cheese Gouda Snack Bars, as garnish or side item
+- 8 Borden® Cheese Gouda Snack Bars as a garnish or side item